awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-prereq.md

 # Step 1: Set up prerequisites<a name="rs-gsg-prereq"></a>

- Before you begin setting up an Amazon Redshift cluster, make sure that you complete the following prerequisites in this section:
+Before you begin setting up an Amazon Redshift cluster, make sure that you complete the following prerequisites:
 + [Sign up for AWS](#rs-gsg-prereq-signup)
 + [Determine firewall rules](#rs-gsg-prereq-firewall-rules)

 ## Sign up for AWS<a name="rs-gsg-prereq-signup"></a>

-If you don't already have an AWS account, you must sign up for one\.
+If you don't already have an AWS account, sign up for one\.
 If you already have an account, you can skip this prerequisite and use your existing account\.

 1. Open [https://portal\.aws\.amazon\.com/billing/signup](https://portal.aws.amazon.com/billing/signup)\.